Press releases

 In addition to serving as focal points of local tourism for coastal communities, dolphins benefit their marine ecosystems by preying on fish, squid, shrimps, jellyfish, and octopuses.
 They help keep the populations of these animals in check, which in turn helps the plant life, smaller fish, crustaceans, and zooplankton preyed on by those animals to thrive.
 Sitting at the top of the food chain, the feeding behaviour of dolphins is crucial for the health of the environment.

-Increasing water temperatures and ongoing droughts have impacted dolphins around the world.
-In October 2023, IFAW responded to the stranding of hundreds of Amazon and Tucuxi river dolphins in Lake Tefé, Brazil, as they experienced high water temperatures and a lack of rainfall.
-Many of these dolphins became stuck, and over 150 died.
+Scenes like this are now a regular occurrence.
+One year prior, IFAW responded to the stranding of hundreds of Amazon and Tucuxi river dolphins in the same lake after a period of high water temperatures and a lack of rainfall.
+Many of these dolphins became stuck, and more than 150 died.

-Changes in the ocean’s chemistry, such as acidification that results from increased CO2 in the ocean, can impact how sound travels through the water.
+Changes in the ocean’s chemistry—such as acidification that results from increased CO2 in the ocean—can impact how sound travels through the water.
 Dolphins rely on sounds for communication and echolocation, which they use to hunt.
 As the ocean’s pH decreases, it grows noisier, impacting dolphins’ ability to travel, hunt, and locate each other.

 Ocean noise pollution is already a major issue impacting dolphins, as boats send vibrations through the water that impede the communication channels of marine mammals.
 If this issue is not mitigated by changing vessel speed regulations, ocean noise will only be further exacerbated by changes in the ocean’s chemistry.